newlin83/kcourts-chirpy/_posts/2025-02-18-justice-building-expansion.md

 During the COVID-19 pandemic, while countless Americans were struggling financially and confined to their homes, the Biden administration rolled out a $1.9 trillion COVID-19 stimulus package.
 Not a single Republican voted for this package, yet Idaho—supposedly a bastion of conservative values—had no qualms about cashing in.
 In my view, this is a prime example of the legal system’s primary function: to enrich itself.

 Idaho reportedly diverted $22 million in COVID-19 relief funds to finance an expansion of their law campus, dubbed the "justice building."
 Let’s be clear: this project had no legitimate connection to pandemic relief.
 Instead, it was a blatant misuse of taxpayer money.

-Predictably, the project’s budget doubled, and everyone involved continued to profit.
-To me, this reeks of corruption and waste, with judges and politicians lining their pockets while ordinary citizens foot the bill.
+Predictably, the project’s budget ballooned to over [$50 million](https://kootenaijournal.com/2023/12/11/justice-center/), more than 100% over budget.
+This is clear corruption and waste, with judges, politicians, contractors, and lawyers lining their pockets while ordinary citizens foot the bill for a totally unncessary and wasteful project.

 # Judge Cynthia Meyer and the "COVID Backlog" Justification